-But no matter how many things I managed to check off that list, though, my summer still won’t feel complete until I’ve wolfed down a proper Toronto-style street dog.
+But no matter how many things I manage to check off that list, my summer won't feel complete until I’ve wolfed down a proper Toronto-style street dog.

 I know we’re hardly the only city in the world to claim the humble hot dog vendor as one of its symbols, but I like to think that Toronto’s vendors are a cut above the rest, mostly because they cook their sausages over a hot gas grill until they're gloriously crisp and browned all over.

 And if that wasn't enough, they nestle those perfectly grilled dogs into sweet egg buns dotted with poppy seeds, and deck their carts with a vast array of condiments for customers to finish off their dogs as they please.

 Sorry, New York and Montreal, but your dirty water dogs and steamies ain't got nothing on our street meat.